tildearrow/furnace/README.md

 > ROM export?

 **not yet!** coming in 0.7 though, eventually...

+> Roland MT-32 support?

+MT-32 is used with MIDI in 99.999% of situations. it lacks a direct register interface.

+also, Furnace is not a MIDI tracker....

 > my .dmf song sounds odd at a certain point